pillmuncher/yogic.cs/README.md

-Just write a function that takes in Variables and returns a monadic function of type ``Mf``, constructed by combining the functions provided below, and start the resolution by giving the function to ``resolve()`` and iterate over the results, because there can be more ways to prove.
+Just write a function that takes in Variables and returns a monadic function of type ``Mf``, constructed by combining the functions provided by this module, and start the resolution by giving the function to ``resolve()`` and iterate over the results, because there can be more ways to prove.
 No result means a failed resolution, that is the function cannot be proven in the universe described by the given set of functions/predicates.